 Feature Description Packages Opens the Package Manager window.
 Restore Opens a file browser to let you restore a previously saved ThinManager configuration.
 Backup Opens a file browser that lets you back up and save a ThinManager configuration for emergency restoration.
 This backup can be automated using the Scheduler.
 Restore Biometric Database Opens a file browser to let you restore a previously saved Biometric database.
 Backup Biometric Database Opens a file browser to let you save your Biometric data.
 Synchronize Use to manually synchronize a pair of ThinManager Servers if you are not using the recommended automatic synchronization.
 PXE Server Launches the PXE Server configuration wizard.
 ThinManager Server List Opens the ThinManager Server configuration wizard for automatic synchronization.
 DNS Configuration Opens the DNS configuration wizard to allow ThinManager to resolve names using your DNS.
 Configure Default Terminal Allows configuration of the default Terminal if you are using auto-creation of Terminals.
-Language Opens the Language Module, where you can set the language on the terminal.
-Web Management Allows web access management when it is implemented in the future.
+Language Web Management Allows web access management when it is implemented in the future.
 Manage Accounts Allows password management of Active Directory accounts.
-See Manage Accounts Management on page 387 for details.
+See Manage Accounts Management on page 381 for details.
 Synchronize Passwords Allows synchronization of passwords between ThinManager and the Active Directory for the chosen accounts.
-See Synchronize Password on page 393 for details.
+See Synchronize Password on page 387 for details.
 Settings (Active Directory) Allows you to use Active Directory, set Password Settings, and select whether to use Windows Security Groups or Active Directory Organizational Units.
-See Settings on page 394 for details.
+See Settings on page 388 for details.
 Manage Resolvers Opens the Resolver Management window that lets you Add, Delete, and Edit resolvers added through a mobile device.
-See Mobile Device Interactions with Location Services on page 434 for details.
+See Mobile Device Interactions with Location Services on page 427 for details.
 Settings (Resolver) Opens the ThinManager Settings window that lets you define iBeacons and manage Bluetooth filtering.
 Access Groups Opens the Access Groups dialog box where you create access groups for ThinManager User Services.
-See ThinManager Access Group Creation on page 332 for details.
+See ThinManager Access Group Creation-on-page-326 for details.
 TLS Certificate Opens the Manage TLS Certificates wizard, where you can generate new certificates, copy, or import certificates or keys.
-These certificates include Browser Custom CA Certificate, Docker® Server CA Certificate, HTTPS Server Certificate, and Syslog Client Certificate.
-See See TLS Certificates on page 59 for details.
+These certificates include Browser Custom CA Certificate, Docker Server CA Certificate, HTTPS Server Certificate, and Syslog Client Certificate.
+See See TLS Certificates on page 57 for details.